 2. Respect time.

-One way I cheat myself when it comes to family time is by doing work when I’m supposed to be spending time with my family.
+One way I cheat myself out of family time is by doing work when I’m supposed to be spending time with my family.
 This usually happens when I schedule too much stuff, or sometimes I’m just not as efficient as I should be while working (work has distractions too).
 One way to do this is by blocking out time.
 Give yourself timelines and deadlines.
 When that time is up, respect it, and move on to your next time block.

 3. Be present in the moment.